analogdevicesinc/no-OS/drivers/imu/README.rst

 	* **raw** - the raw delta velocity value read from the device
 	* **scale** - the scale that has to be applied to the raw value in order to obtain the converted real value in m/s, it has a constant value which is chip-specific

-**Count Channel**

-	The count channel is:

-	* Channel 13: **count**

-	The count channel does not have any attributes.
-It is used only in buffer mode to add the data counter value for each sample set obtained in burst mode.

 Device Debug Attributes
 ^^^^^^^^^^^^^^^^^^^^^^^